DV

 Strategy & risk

-Both GPIQ and JEPQ wrap NASDAQ 100 with options-based income overlays (nasdaq100 and covered call).
+Both GPIQ and JEPQ wrap NASDAQ 100 with options-based income overlays (covered call and covered call).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 1.0964 for GPIQ and 0.77 for JEPQ, indicating JEPQ is less volatile relative to the market.
+Beta is 1.0964 for GPIQ and 0.8 for JEPQ, making JEPQ the less volatile of the two by this measure.

 GPIQ beta1.0964